Salimer/Leaderboard-project/README.md

 Future changes:
-- improve task box responsiveness
+- improve score box responsiveness
 - Add more styles and colors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>